billynewport/datasurface-validator/README.md

 Together, the head_repository and head_branch must be authorized in the model for any changes found when comparing the model in the head against the base model.

+The validator uses the datasurface module defined in the main repository requirements.txt.